 High Back Booster Mode

-Once a child over 42″ and 30 lbs has outgrown the harness and is ready to transition to a seat belt positioning booster (read more about why we recommend children be over age 5 to use a booster here), the Hybrid can be switched to booster mode.
+Once a child over 42″ and 30 pounds has outgrown the harness and is ready to transition to a seat belt positioning booster (read more about why we recommend children be over age 5 to use a booster here), the Hybrid can be switched to booster mode.
 To use the booster, the harness, crotch buckle, and insert all must be removed.
-The seat belt fit was great on both our 7 and 5 year old models with the belt guide just above both Littles’ shoulders.
+The seat belt fit was great on both our 7 and 5 year old models with the belt guide just above both littles’ shoulders.
 The head rest wasn’t consistently easy to adjust upwards and it did feel like it was going to break.

 The belt guide is very narrow and not very easy to initially thread the belt.
 It also can keep the shoulder belt from retracting properly as well if the child leans forward.

 The top shoulder height for high back mode is 19″.
 Once children outgrow a proper fit in high back mode, and are at least 40 lbs and 42″, the Hybrid can be converted to a backless booster.
 At 65 pounds and 48 inches our 7 year old model has a nice lap belt fit but would’ve had slightly better shoulder belt fit using the belt guide that comes with the seat for backless mode.